 I forgot about those goals and I barely revisited them.

 Now, because of my coaching program, I review my goals consistently and can visibly see what I’ve done, and what I need to do.

 That discipline has yielded exponential results in my business and in my personal life.

-Business wise, my revenue has almost 100% since I started doing it.
-Even more impressive is that I’ve been able to structure my business where I focus more on the things I love to do rather than the things I have to do.
+Business-wise, my revenue has increased almost 100% since I started creating and consistently revisiting my goals.
+Even more impressive is that I’ve been able to structure my business to where I focus more on the things I love to do, rather than the things I have to do.

 As I said previously: #gamechanger.

-Regarding some of the revenue goals please keep the following in mind: I’ve been a financial advisor for 10 years and am now the CEO of my own company.
+Regarding some of the revenue goals, please keep the following in mind: I’ve been a financial advisor for 10 years, and am now the CEO of my own company.
 You can read about some of my journey here and here.
 Also, my online business has been going for 5 years strong.
-You can keep with that journey on my wife’s and I joint blog, Dollars and Roses.
+You can keep up with that journey on my and my wife’s joint blog, Dollars and Roses.

 Okay, let’s take a look at my goals….